- Our Attorneys

 The playing field is not level between a claims adjuster and a self-represented person.
 Hiring an experienced trial lawyer is essential for getting the result that you deserve.

 If you have been injured in an accident, don’t rely exclusively on your insurance company for guidance.
-Learn more by calling a Woodbridge personal injury lawyer at Jacobs & Jacobs at (203) 777-2300 for a free consultation about how to proceed with your claim.
+Learn more by calling a New Haven personal injury lawyer at Jacobs & Jacobs at (203) 777-2300 for a free consultation about how to proceed with your claim.